icwells/compOncDB/README.md

 #### Extract
 	compOncDB extract {-u username} {--flags...} {-o outfile}

 	-u, --user="root"		MySQL username (default is root).
-	--config="config.txt"  Path to config.txt (Default is in bin directory).
+	--config="config.txt"	Path to config.txt (Default is in utils directory).
 	-d, --dump="nil"	Name of table to dump (writes all data from table to output file).
 	--summarize		Compiles basic summary statistics of the database.
 	--cancerRate		Calculates cancer rates for species with greater than min entries.
 	-m, --min=50		Minimum number of entries required for calculations (default = 50).
 	--necropsy		Extract only necropsy records (extracts all matches by default).

 	-o outfile		Name of output file (writes to stdout if not given).

 Extract data from the database and perform optional analyses.

 #### Search
-	compOncDB search {-u username} {--column/level --value/species ...} {-o outfile}
+	compOncDB search {-u username} {--flags...} {-o outfile}

 	-u, --user="root"		MySQL username (default is root).
-	--config="config.txt"  Path to config.txt (Default is in bin directory).
+	--config="config.txt"	Path to config.txt (Default is in utils directory).
 	-l, --level="Species"	Taxonomic level of taxon (or entries in taxon file)(default = Species).
 	-t, --taxa="nil"	Name of taxonomic unit to extract data for or path to file with single column of units.
 	--count			Returns count of target records instead of printing entire records.
 	-e, --eval="nil"	Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks and seperate multiple statements with commas).
 	--table="nil"		Perform operations on this table only.
 	--infant		Include infant records in results (excluded by default).
 	--taxonomies		Searches for taxonomy matches given column of common/scientific names in a file.
 	-n, --names=0		Column of input file containing scientific/common species names to search.

 	-o outfile		Name of output file (writes to stdout if not given).

 Searches database for matches to given criteria.
-The taxonomy search is given special consideration since it is the most common search type.
 For most tables, the only valid operator for the eval flag is = (or ==).
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).
 Options given with -e should wrapped in single or double quotes to avoid errors.